Could living in Islamabad be all that bad?

 Here I met my husband, got pregnant and returned to the UK to have my first daughter.
 I then had a second daughter before we moved to Islamabad, Pakistan followed by St Lucia.
 We are currently back in the UK but we are preparing for our next move – to Pretoria in South Africa.

 CW: My first impressions were not very good.
-We had a terrible journey to reach Islamabad (which you can read about here), and arrived at the hottest point of the year.
+We had a terrible journey to reach Islamabad, and arrived at the hottest point of the year.
 Most of the other families on the diplomatic compound were, quite sensibly, away for the summer.

 Our sea freight with most of our stuff – including toys for the children – didn’t turn up for weeks.
 Although there was a pool on the British High Commission compound, as well as a play area, it was too hot to go out for most of the day.